hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 Apply complete!
 Resources: 1 added, 0 changed, 1 destroyed.
 ```

-You can verify everything worked by looking at the `ip_address.txt` file:
+Verify everything worked by looking at the contents of the `ip_address.txt`
+file.

 ```bash
 cat ip_address.txt